miwipe/ngsLCA/README.md

 # Running ngsLCA R package
 ## Example workflow
 Running ngsLCA R package requires all lca files to be processed being placed in a folder as input, with each input lca file normally representing a sample.
 The following example workflow will run through all ngsLCA R functions.
 The output files and results in this example will be generated into “Desktop/project_files/lca_files/run03”.
+Detailed descriptions into the funtion and parameters for each R function can be found in its help page within R.

 Define work directory and name of the run: